Ericsson/dataplanebook/src/glossary.rst

       the program's threads.
 A program containing a data race may also produce different results depending on which :term:`ISA`, CPU, compiler, or compiler flags are used.

+   DVFS
+      Dynamic voltage and frequency scaling (DVFS), sometimes shortened to just *frequency scaling*, is a CPU feature in where the operating frequency and the voltage for a particular :term:`physical CPU core <physical core>`, or cluster of cores, may be reduced, to improve energy efficiency (e.g., the amount energy required to finish some task).
+DVFS may be available in the core itself, for a cluster of core, or for non-core hardware blocks such as the interconnect, or accelerators.

+      CPU core frequencies is either controlled by the automoously by the hardware the by kernel, or by a user application, using kernel runtime configuration to do so.

    eBPF
       Extended Berkeley Packet Filter (eBPF) is a low-level